AFO (CAFO/MAFO) Webpage

 NOTE: The permit fee and annual fee for coverage under the AFO General Discharge Permit have been waived until further notice.

-All applications for CAFO or MAFO permits are subject to public notification requirements.
-Pursuant to COMAR 26.08.04.09N(3)(c), “publication of public notices or public notification required by this regulation may be accomplished by posting on MDE’s web site at www.mde.state.md.us."
-The search initiated on this page will serve as notification to the public of the status of animal feeding operations (AFOs) which have applied for coverage under the General Discharge Permit for AFOs (General Discharge Permit), State Discharge Permit No. 09AF and National Pollutant Discharge Elimination System (NPDES) Discharge Permit No. MDG01.
+Pursuant to COMAR 26.08.04.09N(3)(c), “publication of public notices or public notification required by this regulation may be accomplished by posting on MDE’s web site at www.mde.maryland.gov.”
+The search initiated on this page will serve as notification to the public of the status of Animal Feeding Operations (AFOs), which have applied for coverage under the General Discharge Permit for AFOs (GD Permit), State Discharge Permit No. 09AF and National Pollutant Discharge Elimination System (NPDES) Discharge Permit No. MDG01.
 This permit became effective on December 1, 2009.

-If you would like to search for the status of farms that applied for coverage under the AFO General Discharge Permit, click here.
+If you would like to search for the status of AFOs that applied for coverage under the AFO General Discharge Permit, click here.

-MAFOs: MAFOs are not subject to the opportunity for a public hearing.
+MAFOs: Public hearings regarding MAFOs may be held at MDE's discretion.
 However, interested parties may submit written comments.
 Any written comments concerning the preliminary approval must be received by the close of business, thirty (30) calendar days after the publication of the notice on the MDE website.
 Written comments should be sent to: Mr. Horacio Tablada, Director, Land Management Administration, 1800 Washington Blvd., Baltimore, MD 21230-1719.

 CAFOs and MAFOs: The NOI and required plan(s) will be available for review at the location indicated in the search on the MDE website as “Plan Review Location”, and at MDE by appointment.
 For further information regarding this notice, to schedule an appointment to review the NOI or the required plan(s), or to request an interpreter, please contact Mr. Gary Kelman, Head, AFO Section at (410) 537-4423.